Jason Maxiell

 Jason Dior Maxiell (born February 18, 1983) is an American former professional basketball player best known for his tenure with the Detroit Pistons from 2005 to 2013.
+He currently serves as an assistant coach for the Stockton Kings of the NBA G League.
 He played college basketball for the University of Cincinnati and professionally in the NBA, China, and Turkey before retiring on August 4, 2017.

 College career

 After graduating from Newman Smith High School in 2001, Maxiell played college basketball for the University of Cincinnati from 2001 to 2005 where he was coached by Bob Huggins.
 After earning Conference USA Sixth Man and All-Freshmen team honors as a freshman, Maxiell earned All-Conference USA second team honors in both his junior and senior years.
 As a senior in 2004–05, he led Conference USA in blocked shots (2.8 bpg) and ranked 18th in the nation.
 His 91 blocks are the second-highest University of Cincinnati single-season total.

 Maxiell finished 13th on Cincinnati's career scoring list with 1,566 points (13th in Conference USA history) and second on the UC career chart for blocked shots with 252 (4th in C-USA).
 He also played 129 consecutive games, the second-longest streak in Bearcats’ history, and started the last 77 contests.